lr209/lr209/README.md

 Hello, my name is Leopoldo Rodriguez, Leo for short.
-I am interested in pursuing a career in the tech industry, wether it be software development or web development.
+I am interested in pursuing a career in the IT/cybersecurity field, from the basics and up.
-I’m currently learning Angular
 How to reach me: leorod8787@yahoo.com